Krešimir Kovačević

-Kresimir Kovacević (born 7 August 1994) is a German-born Croatian footballer who plays for Croatian side Segesta.
+Kresimir Kovacević (born 7 August 1994) is a German-born Croatian footballer who plays for Croatian side Rudeš.

 Career

 SV Lafnitz

 Born in Germany, Kovačević started his career in Croatia, playing for lower-tier clubs Prigorje Žerjavinec and NK Sesvetski Kraljevec before joining NK Sesvete at the age of 16.

 On 16 January 2020 it was confirmed, Kovačević joined SV Lafnitz on a deal for the rest of the season.

 SKN St. Pölten

 On 9 September 2021, he returned to Austria and signed a one-year contract with SKN St. Pölten.